asterinas/jinzhao-disk/demos/encrypted-vm-image/README.md

 ### Preparing the reference image

 A reference image must include the JinDisk driver and the corresponding components.
 Anyone can prepare their own customized image which includes TEE-specific kernel modules and other tailored software packages if desired.
-Nonetheless it is worth noting that this demo at present can only convert Ubuntu-based images.
+Nonetheless, it is worth noting that this demo at present can only convert Ubuntu-based images.

 One option is to download a pre-installed TDVM image.
 For example, a TD image (equipped with JinDisk) can be downloaded via the following commands.